TomasConari/Climate-Change-Webpage/README.md

 # Website-Project
-Website made with HTML and CSS
+Website made with HTML and CSS.

 This project is outdated, there are plans to fix it.

 This was my first website using HTML and CSS.